Naval Support Activity Bahrain: US Navy establishment

-As a result of the raid, and the United States' entry into World War II from December 1941, the Royal Navy extended an invitation to the US Navy, allowing the USN to deploy a small detachment.
-Post-WW2, the posting was recognized as the U.S. Middle East Force from 1948, a small shore facility that provided logistical and communications support to Marine Expeditionary vessels.
+As a result of the raid, and the United States' entry into World War II beginning December 1941, the Royal Navy extended an invitation to the US Navy, allowing the USN to deploy a small detachment.
+Post-WW2, the posting was recognized as the U.S. Middle East Force from 1948, a small shore facility that provided logistical and communications support to Marine expeditionary vessels.

 In 1971, with Bahrain gaining independence from the British Empire, the permanent Royal Navy presence in Bahrain officially ended.
 With the agreement of the Emir, the USN immediately took on the entire 10 acre site, and eight years later the location was named Administrative Support Unit (ASU) Bahrain.
-In an effort to more accurately reflect the increasing role of United States Navy activities in the region, the organization was renamed Administrative Support Unit Southwest Asia in 1992.
+In an effort to more accurately reflect the increasing role of United States Navy activities in the region, the organization was renamed ASU Southwest Asia in 1992.

 Present

 In 1997, under the aegis of the Military Construction Program, facilities located in Juffair saw an increased buildup, resulting in what is known today as Naval Support Activity Bahrain.
 In 2003, facilities at NSA Bahrain began expanding after Operation Iraqi Freedom began.
 In 2006, a large food court, known as the "Freedom Souq" and an expanded Navy Exchange opened, expanding morale and welfare support to service members and tenant commands.
 In 2010, the Navy embarked on a five-year, $580-million project to expand the base, proposing to essentially double the size of the current 62-acre facility.
 The first phase of construction included a new perimeter wall and security gate along with several new utility buildings.
 The second phase expanded the port operations with a new harbor patrol facility and included a small-craft basin.
 New barracks, a dining facility, a renovated recreation center and administrative buildings were also constructed.
 The final phase included a flyover bridge connecting NSA Bahrain to the port facility at Mina Salman.

-In 2021 NSA Bahrain earned the DOD Installation Excellence Award as one of five recipients of the 2021 Commander in Chief’s Annual Award for Installation Excellence, which recognizes the outstanding and innovative efforts of the people who operate and maintain U.S. military installations.
-NSA Bahrain, U.S. Central Command’s only main operating base, earned the esteemed accolade for providing phenomenal shore support for 31 forward deployed U.S. and coalition warships, enhancing warfighter readiness and lethality against the backdrop of heightened regional tensions with Iran and the COVID-19 pandemic.
-NSA Bahrain completed the $49 million construction of the Mina Salman pier, increasing berthing capacity by 50 percent, and an $18.9 million port security barrier.
-Naval Support Activity Bahrain has an important role in facilitating strong U.S. relations with the Kingdom of Bahrain.
+In 2021 NSA Bahrain earned the DOD Installation Excellence Award as one of five recipients of the 2021 Commander in Chief’s Annual Award for Installation Excellence, which recognizes the people who operate and maintain U.S. military installations.